 Bypass surgery for the purpose of weight loss is a procedure that makes the stomach smaller by rerouting part of the intestines.
-As a result, patients feel fuller sooner, absorb fewer calories from the food that is consumed, lose approximately two-thirds of their excess weight within two years of the procedure, and enjoy significant health improvements.
-Keep in mind that individual results do vary.
+As a result, patients feel fuller sooner, absorb fewer calories from the food that is consumed, and lose approximately two-thirds of their excess weight within two years of the procedure.

 When to Consider Bypass Surgery